mohamedgomaa23722/PokemonApp/README.md

 # PokemonApp
-an idea of the app is to display pokemons and it's name use different libs and Design pattern user can see and \n check
+an idea of the app is to display pokemons and it's name use different libs and Design pattern user can see.

+we will use [PokeApi](https://pokeapi.co/) to retrive the data and display it into our application.

+At the end i need to thank [Aly El Hamalawey](https://github.com/Alinasser96) for this great tutorial on [coding with nerds](https://www.youtube.com/channel/UCnDAXfhnL5j-KhHc1KhvXHw).

 ## Retrofit
 - At the first we must add Dependencies of Retrofit
 ```